Medical Benefits Outside of B.C.

-Note: Out of Country claims must be submitted within 90 days of the date of service.
+Note: Submit claims for physician services within 90 days of the date of service.
 In-patient hospital claims (and any associated medical claims) must be submitted within six months of discharge.

-Payment for physician services will be issued in Canadian funds only and will be paid at the same rate that would have been paid if the services were received in B.C.
+Payment will be issued in Canadian funds only and will be paid at the same rate that would have been paid if the services were received in B.C.

 Elective (Non-Emergency) Medical Care Outside Canada

 If you leave Canada specifically to obtain medical or hospital care (and you would like to have your provincial coverage help pay for it), the medical specialist looking after your care in B.C. must write to MSP and provide information regarding the medical necessity for a referral outside of Canada.
 The specialist needs to provide information about what other treatment options have been explored elsewhere in B.C. and/or Canada.

 Treatment which is considered to be experimental or still in the developmental (research) stage is not eligible for coverage.

 Note: If you do not obtain MSP approval for elective out of country medical care, all costs for services received outside Canada will be your personal responsibility.
 Travel and accommodation costs are not eligible for coverage.